United Methodist Church of the Resurrection

-Resurrection, A United Methodist Church also known as The United Methodist Church of the Resurrection, or simply Church of the Resurrection, is a multi-site, United Methodist megachurch in Kansas City metropolitan area.
-The original campus is located in Leawood, Kansas, with additional locations in Olathe, Kansas, downtown Kansas City, Missouri, Blue Springs, Missouri, Overland Park, Kansas, Brookside, Kansas City, Missouri.
-Spring Hill, Kansas, Liberty, Missouri, Lee's Summit, Missouri.
+Resurrection, A United Methodist Church, also known as The United Methodist Church of the Resurrection or simply Church of the Resurrection, is a multi-site United Methodist megachurch based in the Kansas City metropolitan area.
+The original campus is located in Leawood, Kansas, with additional Kansas locations in Olathe, Spring Hill, and Overland Park, and Missouri locations in downtown Kansas City, Blue Springs, Brookside (a neighborhood in Kansas City), Liberty, and Lee's Summit.
 It is one of the largest United Methodist congregations in the world and reported a membership of 24,000 in 2025.
 The United Methodist Saint Paul School of Theology moved its facilities from Kansas City, Missouri, to the Church of the Resurrection in fall of 2013.

 The Church of the Resurrection’s founding and senior pastor is Reverend Adam Hamilton.
 Hamilton started the congregation in 1990.
 Hamilton is committed to the renewal of the mainline church, especially the United Methodist Church.